rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 Linetype	Defines solid, dashed, or dotted lines.
 Lineweight	Controls line thickness.
 Transparency	Sets opacity for better visualization.

-4.3 Assigning Objects to Layers
+<h3>4.3 Assigning Objects to Layers</h3>

-    Select an object.
+ - Select an object
-    In the Properties toolbar, click the Layer dropdown.
+ - In the Properties toolbar, click the Layer dropdown
-    Choose the desired layer.
+ - Choose the desired layer

 💡 Tip: Always keep objects assigned to layers instead of "Layer 0" for proper management.

-4.4 Changing Layer Visibility
+<h3>4.4 Changing Layer Visibility</h3>

 Turning Layers On/Off

-    ON (LAYER ON): Makes a layer visible.
+- ON (LAYER ON): Makes a layer visible
-    OFF (LAYER OFF): Hides a layer but keeps objects.
+- OFF (LAYER OFF): Hides a layer but keeps objects

 Freezing/Thawing Layers

-    FREEZE (LAYFRZ): Temporarily removes a layer from memory to improve performance.
+- FREEZE (LAYFRZ): Temporarily removes a layer from memory to improve performance
-    THAW (LAYTHW): Restores frozen layers.
+- THAW (LAYTHW): Restores frozen layers

 Locking/Unlocking Layers

-    LOCK (LAYLOCK): Prevents modifications to a layer.
+- LOCK (LAYLOCK): Prevents modifications to a layer
-    UNLOCK (LAYULK): Allows editing again.
+- UNLOCK (LAYULK): Allows editing again

-4.5 Setting Layer Colors, Linetypes, and Lineweights Changing Layer Colors
+<h3>4.5 Setting Layer Colors, Linetypes, and Lineweights</h3>

+Changing Layer Colors

-    Open Layer Properties Manager (LA).
+- Open Layer Properties Manager (LA)
-    Click the color box next to a layer.
+- Click the color box next to a layer
-    Select a new color > Click OK.
+- Select a new color > Click OK

 Changing Linetypes

-    In Layer Properties Manager, click Linetype.
+- In Layer Properties Manager, click Linetype
-    If you don’t see desired linetypes, click Load... and select one.
+- If you don’t see desired linetypes, click Load... and select one
-    Click OK to apply.
+- Click OK to apply

 Changing Lineweights

-    Click the Lineweight field.
+- Click the Lineweight field
-    Select a thickness value (e.g., 0.50mm for thick walls).
+- Select a thickness value (e.g., 0.50mm for thick walls)
-    Click OK.
+- Click OK

 💡 Tip: Enable LWT (Lineweight Display) in the Status Bar to see applied lineweights.

-4.6 Adding Text Annotations (TEXT & MTEXT)
+<h3>4.6 Adding Text Annotations (TEXT & MTEXT)</h3>

 Single-Line Text (TEXT)

-    Type TEXT > Press Enter.
+- Type TEXT > Press Enter
-    Specify a start point for the text.
+- Specify a start point for the text
-    Enter a height (e.g., 10 units).
+- Enter a height (e.g., 10 units)
-    Specify rotation angle (default 0 for horizontal).
+- Specify rotation angle (default 0 for horizontal)
-    Type the text > Press Enter.
+- Type the text > Press Enter

 Multi-Line Text (MTEXT)

-    Type MTEXT > Press Enter.
+- Type MTEXT > Press Enter
-    Click and drag to create a text box.
+- Click and drag to create a text box
-    Type text inside the editor.
+- Type text inside the editor
-    Customize font, size, and alignment using the toolbar.
+- Customize font, size, and alignment using the toolbar
-    Click OK to place the text.
+- Click OK to place the text

 💡 Tip: Use TEXTEDIT to modify single-line text and MTEDIT for multi-line text.

-4.7 Dimensioning Your Drawings (DIM Commands)
+<h3>4.7 Dimensioning Your Drawings (DIM Commands)</h3>

+TABLE
 Basic Dimension Types
 Command	Function
 DIMLINEAR	Measures horizontal/vertical distances.